-- Engage with old influencers, keep an eye on new influencers through engagement.
+- Engage with old influencers, and keep an eye on new influencers through engagement.

 - Follow them, like and comment on their posts, or inform them about common interests and introduce them to your cause.

-A combination of social media management and social media listening will enable you to inspire people and have empathy towards not-profit goals.
+A combination of social media management and social media listening will enable you to inspire people and have empathy toward non-profit goals.